jacob3141/qtoauth2/README.md

   oAuth2Service.refreshAccessToken("{Refresh Token}");

 ```
-For reference, these are the signal emitted by the service:
+For reference, these are the signals emitted by the service:
 ```cpp
     /**
      * The server prompts you to authenticate your application.